KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ## Getting Started

-The <doc:Getting-Started-Guide> guide helps you get started with KeyboardKit, and the <doc:Essentials-Article> article describes the essential types in the library.
+The <doc:Getting-Started> guide helps you get started with KeyboardKit, and the <doc:Essentials> article describes the essential types in the library.

-You should also read the <doc:Memory-Management-Guide> guide, about the very strict memory limitations that Apple puts on keyboard extensions.
+You should also read the <doc:Essentials-Memory-Management> article about the *very* strict memory limitations that Apple puts on keyboard extensions.
+Learn how to avoid memory-leaks, keep within the memory limits, and how to monitor your memory consumption.